 During the 1970s and early '80s, overharvesting kept abundance index values low in both Maryland and Virginia.
 In the late '80s, coast-wide and regional harvest restrictions were put in place that helped rebuild the stock.

 In Maryland, juvenile striped bass abundance peaked in 1996 with an index value of 17.61 and reached its lowest point in 2012 with an index value of 0.49.
 In Virginia, juvenile striped bass abundance reached its lowest point in 1972 with an index value of 1.28 and peaked in 2011 with an index value of 27.09.
+Recruitment in Virginia has been average or above average in 12 of the past 13 years, indicating production has been relatively consistent in Virginia nurseries.
 The peaks and valleys seen in both states illustrate the varying success in striped bass recruitment in the Chesapeake Bay over time.

-Over the last decade, index values peaked in both Maryland and Virginia in 2011.
-This indicates a strong striped bass year class and recruitment rate across the Chesapeake Bay.
-Indeed, Virginia’s peak of 27.09 is the highest index value either state has recorded since 1982.
+Index values reached notable highs in both Maryland and Virginia in 2011, indicating a strong striped bass year class and recruitment rate across the Chesapeake Bay.
+Indeed, Virginia’s 2011 peak of 27.09 is the highest index value either state has recorded since 1982.
 But index values declined in 2012, indicating a follow-up year of poor recruitment.
-Maryland’s value of 0.49 was the lowest either state has recorded since 1982, while Virginia’s value of 2.68 was its lowest since 1985.
-The past two years have seen a slight rise in index values in both states.
+Maryland’s 2012 value of 0.49 was the lowest either state has recorded since 1982, while Virginia’s value of 2.68 was its lowest since 1985.
+The past three years, however, have seen a rise in index values in both states.

 It is important to note that this indicator does not estimate the actual abundance of juvenile striped bass in the Chesapeake Bay.
 In other words, the index values are only a measure of relative abundance, representing the average number of juvenile striped bass caught per seine haul in each year’s survey.